 About Anuradha D. Rajurkar

-Nowadays, when she’s not writing or working her day job in academia, you can find Anuradha exploring the shores of Lake Michigan, reading by the fire, or roguishly knitting sweaters without their patterns.
-She hopes her stories will inspire teens to embrace their unique identities and inner north star.
-Anuradha is currently editing her second upcoming novel, a gothic thriller entitled Temporary Bodies (Knopf, 2026), along with short stories included in two anthologies Home Has No Borders (HarperTeen, 2025) and ONWARD: Climate Fiction to Ignite Hope & Spark Activism (Charlesbridge Press, Earth Day 2026).
-She currently lives in the Chicago area with her family, including its newest member: a sweet, highly opinionated rescue pup named Cleo.
+When she’s not writing, you can find Anuradha exploring the shores of Lake Michigan, reading by the fire, or roguishly knitting sweaters without their patterns.
+She hopes her stories inspire teens to embrace their unique identities and inner north star.
+Anuradha is currently editing her second upcoming novel, a gothic suspense entitled Temporary Bodies (Knopf, Date TBD).
+Her short fiction has appeared in anthologies Onward: Climate Fiction Short Stories to Inspire Hope (Charlesbridge Press/Penguin Random House, 2026) and Home Has No Borders (HarperCollins, 2025).
+She currently lives in Chicago's north suburbs with her family, including its newest member: a sweet, highly opinionated rescue pup named Cleo.